Kayee2003/CarParking/README.md

 The first problem that comes to mind: how to write that method in a way that it represents all that milktea machine can do?
 If the user inputs a single number, how can the method determine what that number is: a variant of milktea chosen by the user or the number of the disposable cups that a special worker added into the milktea machine?

 The right solution to this problem is to store the current state of the machine.
 The milktea machine has several states it can be in.
 For example, the state could be "choosing an action" or "choosing a type of milktea".
 Every time the user inputs something and a program passes that line to the method, the program determines how to interpret this line using the information about the current state.

-After processing this line, the state of the milktea machine can be changed or can stay the s
+## 📐 Concepts Used
+Encapsulation - We put in place encapsulation by bundling data and methods within a single unit by creating classes.

 ## 📝 Self Assesment